 Cilfynydd Rugby Club

-Doing well at the moment and a big thanks to John Jones for getting Otley ale on pull.
+Doing well at the moment.
 The boys are coming back slowly, the rugby team is improving year or year and always plenty of action at Nutters Corner.
 Great location, over by the Cwm.
 Good on international days.
-Fantastic 100 year+ history.
+Fantastic 125 year history.
 Beer is very good and very cheap.
 Lovely lounge, but pool room needs a bit of work … and Ian Johnson said thanks for his cap although it was a bit late, while Mark Davies said that he wasn’t offside that much, just misunderstood.
 Come back Chris Johns!
 Oh has he?

 Students have taken over and changed the old Treforest but have also added a new lease of life.
 It could be worse though, at least Tom Jones doesn’t sing here anymore.
 Fresh vomit, stringy kebab lettuce and carrots can be found on the pavements every night now, not just like in the old days when it was only there on the weekends.
 A good alternative from Ponty for a night out although thanks to the University of South Wales and the Students Union the opposite isn’t true.
 Also scene of the most gruesome murder ever to take place in the valleys when Adam Roberts got… well, just read here to find out.